[updated on 6/18/14 with images of an optimized bracket]

 - Download the macro ans2vtk.mac and run it.
 Instructions are in the header.

-- Email firstname.lastname@example.org and let us know the name of the file, that you want a Color 3D Print, and what units your part is and scale factor, if any, to apply to your part.
+- Email firstname.lastname@example.org and let us know that you want a Color 3D Print, and what units your part is and scale factor, if any, to apply to your part.
+They will let you know how to send the file.

 - We will generate a quote.